Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/TROUBLESHOOTING.md

 # Upgrading to 7.15.x

-It’s strongly recommended to upgrade to 7.15.x version of Service Bus SDK.
+Any issue encountered should first be attempted to be solved by upgrading to 7.15.x version of Service Bus SDK.
 The 7.15.x line is a major redesign, resolving long standing performance and reliability concerns.

-The 7.15.x line reduces thread hopping, removes locks and optimizes code in hot path, and reduces memory allocations, overall resulting in up to **x45-50 throughput gain** on ServiceBusProcessor client.
+The 7.15.x line reduces thread hopping, removes locks and optimizes code in hot paths, and reduces memory allocations, overall resulting in up to **x45-50 throughput gain** on ServiceBusProcessor client.

 The 7.15.x also comes with various **reliability improvements** – it addresses several race conditions (e.g. prefetch, credit calculations) and improved error handling resulting in a better reliability in presence of transient issues across various client types.